- Tour ancient Canterbury

 - Explore Cornwall’s rugged coastline and sandy coves

-- Visit Queen Victoria's Osborne house on the Isle of Wight
+- See Queen Victoria's Osborne House, on the Isle of Wight

 - Learn about the history of Glastonbury

 |Days 4-5||New Forest District & Isle of Wight||New Forest|

 |Day 7||Explore Cornwall||St Mawes|

 |Day 10||Explore Oxfordshire & Depart||Oxford|

 Welcome to the county of Kent!
 Your journey begins in this southeast region of the country, which is known as the "Garden of England."
 It earned this moniker centuries ago due its beautiful landscapes that include rolling green hills, castle parklands, fertile valleys, fruit orchards, strawberry fields, and downs peppered with villages and windmills.
 Upon arrival you'll check into your accommodation and will have the next two days free to enjoy the region however you please.